vlakas/Honey-Net/README.md

 # Honey-Net
-Stuff I use to create Honey Nets.
+Everything that I use for creating Enterprise Honey Nets.
+This repository holds vulnerable applications, mostly dockerized for ease of use.
+This material could be used for penetration testing training as well.